bgaj203/gitlab-runners/README.md

 * **Schedule of Termination Monitoring**: schtasks /query /TN MonitorTerminationHook.ps1
 ### Scaling Troubleshooting and Testing

+**IMPORTANT**: DO NOT use the built in CPU stressing capability of this template because at this time it prevents proper completion of CloudFormation which eventually puts the stack into Rollback.
+#### Both Operating Systems
+* Should be accessible via the SSM agent - which means zero configuration to get a command console (non-GUI on Windows) via Ec2.
+Use it as follows:
+  1. Right click an instance and choose "Connect"
+  2. Select the "Session Manager" tab.
+  3. Click "Connect".
+If the button is not enabled you most likely have to wait a while until full configuration has been completed.
 #### Windows
 * Use this oneliner to install the console based text file editor 'nano' on headless windows: